 When Should I Take the EPPP?
 The Jurisprudence Exam?
-Most students choose to complete the EPPP at the end of their third year (between May and July).
+Most students choose to complete the EPPP at the end of their third year (between May and July) or summer between 3rd/4th year.
 Some students elect to take the exam earlier if they have successfully defended their Master's theses and completed the prerequisite hours requirement.
-Most students take the Jurisprudence after they have completed and passed the EPPP.